bjornmeansbear/lectureScripts/WhatIsSGD.md

 ### Carbon sequestering book!?

+As a concept, imagine a book.
+Now, when you open that book, all the pages are blank.
+But! what if they aren't blank — they're just not yet pigmented!
+What if by merely sitting in the air, your book slowly air captures carbon dioxide until the places that have been "printed" turn carbon black!

+I pitched this idea to Eric Benson: using his Fresh Press paper I wanted to start making books — carbon sequestering books.
+Prairie grass stores carbon in soil over time, his paper is an important part of the idea.
+Now to find ink to that direct air captures carbon too!
+The book text would slowly reveal itself as carbon was drawn into the ink.

+So this sequestering book focuses on "visualizing CO2" and how that relates to "the welfare of all life."

 ## Conclusion

 In prepping this lecture I was looking for the thread that connected my works together.
 That thread was this question, what does SGD look like, or what is SGD?!
 Everything I make is a continuous, evolving attempt at answering it.